 And there is also the touching tale about a young rabbit who patiently waited in the Garden of Gethsemane for three days and nights for his friend Jesus to return, worried about what had become of him.
 At dawn on Easter morning, Jesus returned to the garden and was welcomed by the loyal little friend.

-That night when the disciples arrived at the garden to pray, unaware of the resurrection, they discovered a clump of beautiful larkspurs, each blossom reflecting the face of the rabbit in its center as a remembrance of the little creature’s hope and his faith.
+That night when the disciples arrived at the garden to pray they were still unaware of the resurrection.
+Then they discovered a clump of beautiful larkspurs.
+Each blossom reflecting the face of the rabbit in its center as a remembrance of the little creature’s hope and his faith.

 Easter traditions serve to remind us of the cycle of rebirth and the need for renewal in our lives.
 In the history of Easter, Christian and pagan traditions are delicately interwoven with grace and beauty.